Centre Court at the Wimbledon Championships Centre Court at the Wimbledon Championships

 Group watch in Canary Wharf

-In summer, Canary Wharf sets up big screens in Cabot Square and Canada Square Park, screening the season's most exciting sports events, including the Wimbledon Championships.
+In summer, Canary Wharf sets up big screens in Canada Square Park, screening the season's most exciting sports events, including the Wimbledon Championships.
 Entry is free, and you can grab a picnic from the nearby Waitrose.
 Refreshments are available from The Grandstand Bar as well, and there are numerous restaurants and bars in the surrounding area.

 Everyman on the Canal